duelSwords/Nodejs-ZTH/Section8/Section.md

 **Special naming**, instead of `index.js` use `server.js` when named server.js you don't need to write the script name `start` in `package.json` just running `npm run start` or `npm start` works.
 Since this naming is widely used to start the server

 Using express `Content-Type` is automatically set depending on what is `res.send()` in.
 Status Code is also automatical.

+Add extension by using `middleware`.
+Allow to process how `res` come and in and `res` going out.
+Add additional functionalities.

+Saving a `devDependencies`.
+Optional Packages only used for development.
+`npm install nodemon --save-dev`